 - Whom should you contact to schedule an appointment?

 - What resources should you have in preparation for your meeting with the dean?
 Should you have a draft of your CV and personal statement ready?
-What other information, such as transcripts, list of potential residency programs, etc., should you bring along?
+What other information (eg, transcripts, list of potential residency programs, etc.) should you bring along?

-- How long does it take for MSPE to be drafted, signed and sent out?
+- How long does it take for the MSPE to be drafted, signed, and sent out?

 - Will you have the opportunity to review your MSPE before it is sent out?

 The American Board of Medical Specialties requires all participating specialty boards to have guidelines for professionalism as part of specialty certification and recertification.
 Applicants are required to answer questions concerning felony or misdemeanor convictions.

 Strolling Through the Match

 This publication was developed to help you make appropriate decisions about your professional career and to learn more about the process of getting post-graduate training.